Analytic de Rham stacks of Fargues-Fontaine curves: -modules and -functors on analytic de Rham stacks

 Next, for the equivalence $X_{\infty}^{\dR}=\varprojlim_{n} X_n^{\dR}$ in the kernel category we apply \cref{TechnicalLemma6Functors}.
 Condition (a) of the lemma is automatic, condition (c) holds thanks to the map $X_{\infty}\to X_{\infty}^{\dR}$, finally, condition (b) follows from \cref{LemComputationdeRhamLimit} after passing to a strict closed cover of $X_0$. \end{proof}

 As a consequence, we deduce that perfect modules on de Rham stacks have a natural $t$-structure with heart given by vector bundles.

-\begin{proposition} Let $X$ be a qfd arc-stack over $\Q_p$, then the category $\ob{Perf}(X^{\dR})$ of perfect modules on the de Rham stack of $X$ has a natural $t$-structure such that if $f\colon \GSpec(A)\to X^{\dR}$ is a map from a static qfd affinoid Gelfand, the pullback along $f$ is $t$-exact.
-Furthermore, the heart of $\ob{Perf}(X^{\dR})$ is the category $\VB(X^{\dR})$ of vector bundles on $X^{\dR}$. \end{proposition} \begin{proof} By descent it suffices to show the statement in the case that $X=\Marc(A)$ for a qfd Gelfand $\Q_p$-algebra $A$ (as each morphism from $\GSpec(A)$ to a de Rham stack will factor over the canonical map $\GSpec(A)\to \Marc(A)^\dR$).
-Moreover, it suffices to show the claim $!$-locally on $A$, i.e., the existence of the $t$-structure as well as the exactness of pullback.
+\begin{proposition} Let $X$ be a qfd arc-stack over $\Q_p$, then the category $\ob{Perf}(X^{\dR})$ of perfect modules on the de Rham stack of $X$ has a $t$-structure with the following properties: \begin{enumerate} \item an object $P\in \ob{Perf}(X^{\dR})$ is connective if for any map $f\colon \GSpec(A)\to X^{\dR}$ from a qfd affinoid Gelfand stack, the pullback of $P$ along $f$ is connective, \item an object $P\in \ob{Perf}(X^\dR)$ is coconnective if its dual $P^\vee$ is connective, \item for any morphism $Y\to X$ the functor $f^\ast\colon \ob{Perf}(X^{\dR})\to \ob{Perf}(Y^{\dR})$ is $t$-exact. \end{enumerate} Furthermore, the heart of $\ob{Perf}(X^{\dR})$ is the category $\VB(X^{\dR})$ of vector bundles on $X^{\dR}$. \end{proposition} \begin{proof} By descent, it suffices to show the existence of the $t$-structure in the case that $X=\Marc(A)$ for a qfd Gelfand $\Q_p$-algebra $A$ (as each morphism from $\GSpec(A)$ to a de Rham stack will factor over the canonical map $\GSpec(A)\to \Marc(A)^\dR$).
+Indeed, the definition of the connective and coconnective objects of (1) and (2) satisfy $!$-descent by \Cref{LemmaDescentPerfectComplexes}, and thus we only need to prove that they give rise to a $t$-structure in de Rham stacks.